minterpy-project/minterpy/latest/_sources/index.rst.txt

 |

-Minterpy is continuously extended and improved, with new functionalities added to address the bottlenecks involving interpolations in various computational tasks.
+Minterpy is being continuously extended and improved, with new functionalities added to address the bottlenecks involving interpolations in various computational tasks.

 |